Thank you for visiting the HONG KONG HP Store

-This doesn’t sound like the makings of one of the best cross-play video games, right?
-But somehow, it manages to evoke a very emotional experience, as it simulates very real moral choices you must make and balance against your own self-interest.
+This doesn’t sound like the makings of a video game, right?
+But somehow, it manages to evoke a very emotional experience, as it simulates very real moral choices you must make and balance against your self-interest.

 Catching errors in documentation is your goal, but as it progresses, the game creates a gameplay mechanic of empathy and morality for these pixelated images asking to cross an area where you have the power of “yes” or “no.”

 Do you separate a father and child, because technically, the rules say you should?
 Or do you let it slide, knowing that too many leniencies will result in your own virtual family not having enough food or money?

 Rationing out empathy where you can, and hardening your virtual heart to others when you can’t, becomes an oddly fascinating gameplay aspect… while also spotting clues about bombers, criminals, or con artists, and denying them.